anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### GRASP discovery

 This section is normative for uses with an ANIMA ACP.
-In the context of autonomic networks, the Join-Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
+In the context of autonomic networks, the Join Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
 Section 4.1.1 of {{RFC8995}} discusses this in more detail.

 The following changes are necessary with respect to figure 10 of {{RFC8995}}: